How to Create an HTML Form and Link It with Google Spreadsheet

 - Replace

-in the script with your actual Google Spreadsheet ID.
-You can find this ID in the URL of your spreadsheet, between/d/
+'YOUR_SPREADSHEET_ID'in the script with your actual Google Spreadsheet ID.
+You can find this ID in the URL of your spreadsheet, between/d/and/edit.

 Step 4: Integrating the HTML Form with the Google Spreadsheet